 Organizing the Kitchen – Real Simple Kitchen Organization

 I like to organize after I have all of my things put into their homes.
 This will better help me see where I need to incorporate bins and baskets to help things flow easier.

 When it comes to organizing such a busy room, it helps to use organizers that are simple and easy to use.
-Baskets, tubs, bins are all great options for this area.
+Baskets, tubs, and bins are all great options for this area.